 Tent City USA – a KGW8 investigation into the increase in tent camping in Portland.

-San Francisco is a city of great culture, diversity and wealth.
-They have spent millions on solving the homeless crisis, but it only seems to be getting worse.
+San Francisco has spent millions on solving the homeless crisis, but it only seems to be getting worse.

 The opinions expressed on sites linked here aren’t necessarily those of UGM, but we believe in the value of respectful dialog from multiple perspectives.
 We hope this compilation of resources is helpful as you think carefully and strategically about your response to homelessness.

-In this Ted Talk, Mia Birdsong says to end poverty, we must start with empowering the poor by acknowledging their skills and capabilities.
+Mia Birdsong: Empower the poor by acknowledging their skills and capabilities.

 Love Your Neighbor: Restoring Dignity, Breaking the Cycle of Poverty by Kathryn Feliciano